matrixinfer-ai/kthena/docs/kthena/docs/user-guide/runtime.md

 ## Dynamic Lora configuration

-You can use Model YAML to configure LoRA adapters for automatic download and loading during the model startup.
+You can use ModelBooster YAML to configure LoRA adapters for automatic download and loading during the model startup.
-If you only change loraAdapters in model YAML, Runtime will dynamically download and load/unload the adapters without restarting the Pod.
+If you only change loraAdapters in ModelBooster YAML, Runtime will dynamically download and load/unload the adapters without restarting the Pod.

 ```
-apiVersion: registry.volcano.sh/v1alpha1
+apiVersion: workload.serving.volcano.sh/v1alpha1
-kind: Model
+kind: ModelBooster
 metadata:
   annotations:
     api.kubernetes.io/name: example